 We know Artificial Intelligence will reign supreme in our imaginations but the World in 2050 will not be a battleground between AIs and humans.
 Augmented humans will test the limits of humanity and they are already walking among us now.
 Biotechnology and gene editing are allowing us to engineer a new kind of human, one that will be more resilient to disease.
 But what are the ethical and legal implications of these advancements?

-Humans’ impact on the planet is so irreversibly profound that exploring alternative forms of energy will be paramount to our species' survival in the long term.
-Innovations and cutting-edge research is already in the works but the goal of our generation will be to become less and less dependent (and eventually completely independent) from fossil fuels.
+Humans’ impact on the planet is so irreversibly profound that exploring alternative forms of energy is paramount to our species' survival in the long term.
+Innovations and cutting-edge research is already in the works but the goal of our generation will be to become less and less dependent from fossil fuels.
 Can we engineer innovations that will save us from climate change and that are profitable and sustainable?

-Space is the next great frontier for our civilization and becoming a multi-planetary species is one of the most important future forward achievements we can strive for.
+Space is the next great frontier and becoming a multi-planetary species is one of the most important future-forward achievements we can strive for.
 Advancements in space flight and moonshots by both private sector (SpaceX and Virgin Galactic) and governments (i.e. UAE’s Mars 2117 initiative) will make ours the first Mars Generation.
 What is your vision for the future of space travel?

 What about art, poetry, or inventions for things and issues that have not even been imagined yet?
-What is the role of pop culture or film in solving for the future?
+What is the role of art, pop culture, or film in solving for the future?
 This category is for the dreamers who will marry the practical to the whimsical.